aanderse/LdapRecord.com/source/docs/model-mutators.md

 ##### LDAP Type {#ldap-date-type}

-The `ldap` type is the most common format for LDAP timestamps - outside of ActiveDirectory.
+The `ldap` type is the most common format for LDAP timestamps - outside of Active Directory.
 This format converts LDAP timestamps in the format of `YYYYMMDDHHMMSST`.
 T is the time zone which is usually 'Z' (Zulu Time Zone = UTC/GMT).